 From July – November 2021, I was commissioned by Knowle West Media Centre as one of four commissioned artists for their Come Together programme.
 The hybrid project aimed to explore, as we move out of lockdowns, how we can create the shared spaces and experiences we need both in person and digitally in order to connect and come together.

-As part of the programme, I worked closely with Knowle West community members to create hybrid experiences that connected local marginalised people with the already existing network of local outdoor groups, while illustratively sharing the stories of local residents who take part.
+As part of the programme, I worked closely with Knowle West community members to create hybrid experiences that connect local marginalised people with the already existing network of local outdoor groups, while illustratively sharing the stories of local residents who take part.

 By collaborating with a local community walking guide, I facilitated nature-inspired workshops that used the mediums of mindful soundscapes, disposable photographs, reflective discussions and guided nature walks / dedicated pause times.
 It allowed people to find moments of joy and adventure in the everyday while also opening up the space for reflective discussions.

 During my Come Together hybrid experiences, we took film photographs of different things in our surroundings using prompts I had provided, where in between each photography prompt we would come back as a group and share stories and memories relating to nature.

 The idea being that we didn’t want to focus too much on capturing the ‘perfect’ photo, but more about the act of looking closely, and visioning a space for ourselves to explore and go on our own mini adventures.
 With the questions allowing us to come together as a group and share stories and memories in a campfire conversation.

 Using the photographs captured by the participants, I created collage designs that were later presented at the final showcase.
 These were inspired by my ‘Naturtraits’ style, which distinctly illustrates the connection between humans and nature through collaging silhouettes.
 During this showcase, past and new attendees were invited to create their own collages while also sharing memories in nature and addressing the various barriers.